Rubber Roof Installation

 Roofing contractors will do a rubber roof installation of their choice.
 There are three types of roofing systems most commonly installed.
 These are EPDM, TPO, and Modified Bitumen Torch Down membrane.
 TPO is a vinyl roofing membrane.

-EPDM Rubber is the most popular rubber roof installation among roofing contractors
+EPDM Rubber is the most famous rubber roof installation among roofing contractors

-Of the three systems, EPDM is most favored amongst roofing contractors.
+Of the three roofing systems, roofing contractors favor EPDM.
 This type of roofing system is relatively easy to install and requires little labor and skills.
 EPDM rubber is a very thin rubber and is of the same materials as that of an inner tube of a tire.

 EPDM rubber roofing is aesthetically pleasing with its smooth and clean surface.
 It has a black surface and gets very hot during summer.